KittyGiraudel/site/_posts/2014-03-10-git-tips-and-tricks-part-1.md

 ### With `git blame`

 `git blame` displays each line of a file and the last commit which has modified the line.
-It's the better way to find who, when and why a specific line has been added to a file.
+It’s the better way to find who, when and why a specific line has been added to a file.
 Actually the command name kind of speaks for itself: _blame_.

 It requires a filepath to works: